quantify-os/quantify-scheduler/docs/user_guide.rst

 Different compilation steps are required to go from a high-level description of a schedule to something that can be executed on hardware.
 The scheduler supports multiple compilation steps, the most important ones are the step from the quantum-circuit layer to the quantum-device layer, and the one from the quantum-device layer into instructions suitable for execution on physical hardware.
-This compilation is performed by a compilation backend.
-These backends are described in detail in :ref:`Compilation backends`.
+This compilation is performed by a :class:`~.QuantifyCompiler`.
+The compilers are described in detail in :ref:`Compilers`.

 This is schematically shown in :numref:`compilation_overview`.